There Are Cars Being Produced That Are Safer For Teens to Drive

-Let's face it, we all wish are children could stay children.
+Let's face it, we all wish our children could stay children.
 But that's not reality, they grow up, become teens and begin to drive.
 Every parent dreads the day when they are finally handing over the keys to their car to their teen to drive alone for the first time.
-So many thoughts are going through our heads---are they being safe and how many friends are in the care, are just a few.
+So many thoughts are going through our heads: are they being safe?
+How many friends are in the car?
+Are they leaving their cell phone in the console like they promised?

 Here are the facts: